tulz-app/frontroute/README.md

 ### pathEnd

-The directive will match only if the whole URI path has been consumed
+The directive will match only if the whole URI path has been matched.

 ### path(pathMatcher: PathMatcher)

-This directive will match if the underlying pathMatcher matches the remaining of the URI path.
+This directive will match if the underlying pathMatcher matches the remaining of the URI path entirely.
 This directive returns whatever the path matcher returns.

 Examples: